Release path

 3. Prove it in production

-Tests and lab interop take Ze a long way, but they are not a substitute for real traffic on real hardware over real time.
-This step is about operational mileage: running Ze in places where it has to keep working, watching what breaks, and fixing it.
-This is also where feedback from operators matters most, which is exactly why the project is open this early.
+Tests and lab interop take Ze a long way, but they are not a substitute for real traffic on real hardware for long enough to find operational failures.
+This step is about running Ze where it has to keep working, watching what breaks, and fixing it.
+Operator feedback matters most here, which is why the project is open this early.

 4. Freeze the configuration syntax